-Rice Real Estate is very serious about finding highly qualified tenants and do everything possible to capture the greatest applicant pool.
-Our rental properties appear on numerous websites such as Redfin, Hotpads, Trulia, Zillow, Realtor.com, Facebook, ListHub (feeds to over 40 websites) and our proprietary website www.VegasRented.com.
-We also communicate directly to 11,000+ local agents.
+Rice Real Estate is very serious about finding highly qualified tenants and does everything possible to capture the greatest applicant pool.
+Our rental properties appear on numerous websites such as Hotpads, Trulia, Zillow, Realtor.com, Facebook, ListHub (feeds to over 40 websites) and our proprietary website www.RiceLasVegas.com.
+We also advertise directly to 14,000+ local agents.

 Unlike most of the property management companies in Las Vegas we understand the importance of being available when the prospective tenant has the time.
 For this reason, we answer and respond to phone calls, text messages and emails every day of the week, including Saturdays and Sundays.
 Rice Real Estate’s average days on market for a “rent ready” vacant property averages 14-21 days.

 Our rigorous screening process and detailed scoring system help ensure we secure highly qualified tenants for your property.

 Rice Real Estate performs ongoing rent surveys of the Henderson and Las Vegas market to stay abreast of changes in the marketplace.
 We will recommend a rental rate based on a number of factors, including how quickly you need to rent the property and how the property stacks up against the competition in the local market.
 Our recommendation is just that – a recommendation.
 Should you desire, you can have the final say as to the rental rate.